U.S. Press Freedom Tracker

 The protests began June 6 in response to federal raids in and around Los Angeles of workplaces and areas where immigrant day laborers gathered, amid the Trump administration’s larger immigration crackdown.
 After demonstrators clashed with LA law enforcement officers and federal agents, President Donald Trump called in the California National Guard and then the U.S. Marines over the objections of California Gov. Gavin Newsom and LA Mayor Karen Bass.

-“So that person ran with their little firework stick thing toward the police on the sidewalk and they ducked down inside of an area that was cordoned off for a restaurant, for dining on the sidewalk,” the photographer said.
+“So that person ran with their little firework stick thing toward the police on the sidewalk and they ducked down inside of an area that was cordoned off for a restaurant, for dining on the sidewalk,” she said.
 “I walked up, but I walked up in the street, all the way on the opposite side, by the curb.”

 “So I kind of looked over and put my arms in the air like, ‘What the hell!
 What the hell is wrong with you guys?’
 They’re not supposed to shoot people unless they’re being a threat, and I so obviously was not.
 It was like they were just having target practice for fun or something.”

-They told the Tracker that they were shot with a second crowd-control munition later that evening, which bounced off the strap of their large camera backpack.
+She told the Tracker that they were shot with a second crowd-control munition later that evening, which bounced off the strap of their large camera backpack.

 In a statement emailed to the Tracker on June 10, the Sheriff’s Department said it prioritizes maintaining access for credentialed media, “especially during emergencies and critical incidents.”